- Solar advice hub

 1. Battery size

-One of the most important parts of choosing the right battery is to select an appropriately sized machine for your solar panel system and home.
+One of the most important parts of choosing the right battery is to select an appropriately sized model for your solar panel system and home.

-The size of a solar battery is measured in kWh instead of kW, because they store energy rather than creating it.
+The size of a solar battery is measured in kWh instead of kW, because they store energy; they don't create it.

 2. Depth of discharge